Fondaco dei Tedeschi

 The Fondaco dei Tedeschi before renovation.

 The new façade and the panoramic roof.

 The Fondaco dei Tedeschi, a historic building in Venice, Italy, is situated along the Grand Canal, close to the iconic Rialto Bridge.
 It was a hostel and a warehouse for the city's German (Tedeschi) merchants and their imports.
 After being destroyed by fire in 1505, the Fondaco dei Tedeschi was rebuilt in a Renaissance architectural style.

 It not only endured but also continued to serve its original purpose.
-Today, this building is used as a luxury mall located on Venice's Grand Canal.
+Most recently, the building has housed a DFS department store located on Venice's Grand Canal.

 Etymology: Fondaco dei Tedeschi

 The word fondaco is derived from the Arabic funduk (or fundque) that was in essence a caravanserai (or caravansary)–a combination warehouse, shop, and inn, for traveling merchants.
 The word funduq was also used to describe accommodation for European merchants in Eastern port towns.
 The word Tedeschi means Germans.